rijine/angular2-highcharts/README.md

 #### Why don't my series, title, axes and etc redraw after I update initial options ?

-Because `@kiwigrid/ngx-highcharts` is just a thin wrapper of the [Highcharts](http:/ /www.highcharts.com/) library and doesn't bind to initial options.
+Because `@rijine/ngx-highcharts` is just a thin wrapper of the [Highcharts](http:/ /www.highcharts.com/) library and doesn't bind to initial options.
 I understand that you expect more angular-way behaviour like data binding with appropriate redrawing.
 But it is barely possible to implement it without redundant complications and performance decrease because almost all options can be dynamic.
 So my idea was to avoid any additional logic more than just a sugar (like events for series and options).
-In the other hand Highcharts has great [API](http://api.highcharts.com/highcharts#Chart) for dynamic manipulations with chart and `@kiwigrid/ngx-highcharts` [provides you access](#dynamic-interaction-with-chart-object) to the original chart object.
+In the other hand Highcharts has great [API](http://api.highcharts.com/highcharts#Chart) for dynamic manipulations with chart and `@rijine/ngx-highcharts` [provides you access](#dynamic-interaction-with-chart-object) to the original chart object.

 ## License
 MIT @ Eugene Gluhotorenko
-MIT @ Kiwigrid
+MIT @ rijine